isotope-project/ssa-densem/reviewer-log.md

   between "denotational model" and "model of SSA" is here, it seems redundant

-  TODO: rephrase
+  We have rephrased this

 * Line 66-70: there don't seem to be any applications of a completeness result given, only of the soundness.
 Is there any significance of this result for compiler writers?
 Usually it would be used to provide semantic proof techniques for meta-theoretic properties.

-  TODO: explain some more
+  We briefly explain that, as shown in the paper, completeness allows us to freely mix equational and semantic reasoning depending on what is convenient for the problem at hand, so long as our semantic reasoning remains model-independent.

-Line 75-79: this summary is unclear/confusing.
+* Line 75-79: this summary is unclear/confusing.
 What is a "proof of substitution"?
 How can you prove something forms an initial model without defining denotational semantics?
 What is "soundness of substitution"?

+  We clarify that we: prove syntactic substitution, give a denotational semantics, and then prove the soundness of substitution w.r.t. this semantics.

-Is the model in 6.3 actually interesting from a memory model POV?
+* Is the model in 6.3 actually interesting from a memory model POV?
 Does SSA even manipulate memory?

+  SSA is often used as an intermediate representation for low-level languages such as C which manipulate memory via pointers, and hence expose memory manipulation operations as primitive instructions.
+We show that we can handle the semantics of these, even under weak memory conditions.
+TSO is in some sense the simplest non-SC model of concurrency, and is used primarily as a proof-of-concept.

-The introduction of the paper is very short and doesn't give an overview of many of the technical developments.
+* The introduction of the paper is very short and doesn't give an overview of many of the technical developments.
 This makes the paper difficult to read as entire sections are self-contained asides that don't seem to contribute to the goals laid out in the Introduction.

+  We have rewritten the introduction, and some of the earlier sections, to clarify the line of argument being laid out.

 * Section 2